Sunday, 12 January 2020

 "What Walt would later describe as the best weekend of his life..."

-Importantly these served not only as "conveyances" but a "futuristic mode of ornamentation."
+Importantly they served not only as "conveyances" but a "futuristic mode of ornamentation."
 To quote Nicholson: "they are not just rides for the people who are on them, they are also symbiotically enhancing the experience for everyone in their sightline."

-I also love talk about seating arrangements, so it's worth noting the end where things get darkest as Nicholson interrogates "Project Stardust" - the plans made by the park to help the "flow" of visitors to Baatu by removing "benches and planters", that is, literally anywhere to sit down or find shade, or as Jenny puts it "a place to linger".
+I also love talk about seating arrangements, so it's worth noting the end, where things get darkest, as Nicholson interrogates "Project Stardust" – the plans made by the park to help the "flow" of visitors to Baatu by removing "benches and planters", that is, literally anywhere to sit down or find shade, or as Jenny puts it "a place to linger".
 There's no petting zoo on Baatu.
 I don't think that's a decision Walt would have made.

 No comments: